 Arm Lift – Brachioplasty

-An arm lift, also known as brachioplasty, is a surgical procedure performed to remove excess fat and skin from the upper arms for a more toned, slimmer appearance.
+An arm lift, also known as a brachioplasty, is a cosmetic surgery procedure performed to remove excess fat and skin from the upper arms for a more toned, slimmer appearance.
 Over time, the soft tissue in the upper arm becomes lax and may begin to droop and sag, resulting in arms that appear loose and hanging.
-Many patients who are interested in brachioplasty are displeased with the appearance of sagging upper arms, and seek treatment to restore a slimmer, more youthful appearance.
+Many patients who are interested in brachioplasty are displeased with the appearance of sagging upper arms, and seek plastic surgery to restore thinner, more youthful arms.

 Recovery and Results from Brachioplasty

-After an arm lift procedure, patients will likely experience swelling and bruising, as well as mild discomfort that can be managed with pain medication prescribed by your surgeon.
-Drainage tubes may be placed at the incision site to collect any excess blood or fluid for the first few days after surgery.
-Compression bandages may be recommended in patients who have undergone extensive liposuction of the arms as part of their brachioplasty.
+After an arm lift procedure, patients will often experience some swelling and bruising, as well as mild discomfort that can be managed with pain medication prescribed by Dr. Hutchinson.
+Compression garment or bandages may be recommended in patients who have undergone extensive liposuction of the arms as part of their brachioplasty.

-The results of an arm lift are visible right away, but will continue to improve as swelling and bruising subsides, which usually takes two weeks.
-Most patients are highly satisfied with the results of their arm lift procedure and are more than willing to sacrifice a scar for thin, youthful-looking arms.
+The results of an arm lift are visible right away, but will continue to improve as swelling and bruising subside, which occur over the course of several weeks.
+Appropriately selected patients are highly satisfied with the results of their arm lift procedure and are happy to achieve thin, youthful-looking arms.
 Scars will continue to fade over time and become increasingly less noticeable, and results are expected to last for many years after surgery.